ZCX031116/CS188-Assignments-2024Winter/Assignment2/README.md

 ❗**Once you have finished all the questions, it will still take approximately *60 minutes* to re-run the entire notebook in order to prepare the submission version.
 Make sure to allocate enough time for this task and start early.**

+### Submission
+Submit the completed notebook to BruinLearn.
+Make sure you have completed all the code implementations with all the results printed(marked as **Your Implementations **), and answered all the blanks at the end of each question.

 ---